pltrinh1122/mcu/README.md

 The Ubuntu-BTRFS AIAI Package provides a complete, self-contained installation solution for Ubuntu 24.04 LTS with a three-partition BTRFS strategy optimized for AI/ML development workstations.
 This package implements the AIAI (AI Augmented Installation) framework, enabling AI-augmented installation execution with human operator oversight.

 **Development Version Note**: This is the development version of the package.
-The specification files (`aiai_spec.md` and `aiai_schema.json`) are soft-linked to the main AIAI specification in the `../aiai/` directory.
-For distribution versions, these will be replaced with actual files to ensure package independence.
+The specification files (`aiai_spec.md` and `aiai_schema.json`) are now actual files in the framework.
+For distribution versions, these will be included as actual files to ensure package independence.

 ## AIAI Package Structure